Capturing the Denoising Effect of PCA via Compression Ratio: Primary theorem and proof

+This result allows us to work with the symmetric matrices $Z$ and $\barZ$ instead of $Y$.
+Now we obtain the results needed to approximate $P^{k'}_Z$ with $P^{k'}_{\barZ}$.

-Now we use the Davis-Kahan Theorem~\cite{DavisKahan70} along with a result from Cape et. al.~\cite{Cape2019} to obtain an upper bound between the norm of difference of eigenvectors of $B$ and $\hB$ under some appropriate orthonormal rotation that we shall use to obtain our results.
+\paragraph{Difference in spectral projections of $\barZ$ and $Z$:} Here we use the Davis-Kahan Theorem~\cite{DavisKahan70} along with a result by Cape et. al.~\cite{Cape2019} to obtain an upper bound between the norm of difference of the leading eigenspaces of $Z$ and $\barZ$ under some appropriate orthonormal rotation that we shall use to obtain our results.
+The main reason behind using these tools is that the SVD projection matrix due to $\barZ$ is well behaved.

-\begin{theorem}[Davis-Kahan Theorem:~\cite{DavisKahan70}] Let $D$ and $\hat{D}$ be $p \times p$ symmetric matrices, with eigenvalues $\lambda_1, \ldots \lambda_p$ and $\hat{\lambda}_1, \ldots ,\hat{\lambda}_p$ respectively.
-Define $E_D=\hat{D}-D$ and $\delta_k=\lambda_k-\lambda_{k+1}, 1 \le k < p$.
+\begin{theorem}[Davis-Kahan Theorem:~\cite{DavisKahan70}] Let $D$ and $\hat{D}$ be $p \times p$ symmetric matrices, with eigenvalues $\lambda_1, \ldots ,\lambda_p$ and $\hat{\lambda}_1, \ldots ,\hat{\lambda}_p$ respectively.
+Define $E_D=\hat{D}-D$ and $\delta_{k'}=\lambda_{k'}-\lambda_{k'+1}, 1 \le k < p$.
 Let $U=

 $ and $\hat{U}=